waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Internal Triggers:** When all external paths from a location are confirmed dead ends, the solution is likely an internal change within that area, triggered by a recent major event (like a key conversation).

 # Navigational & Quest Progression Lessons
-- **Route 39 Ledges:** This route contains one-way ledges that make northbound travel from Olivine City impossible.
-It's a critical dead end when attempting to backtrack north.
+- **Route 39 Ledges:** This route contains one-way ledges, but northbound travel IS possible by navigating around the central fence.
+It is not a dead end.
 - **Post-Event NPC Checks:** After a major plot event (like reaching a quest objective at the top of the lighthouse), I must re-interact with key quest-related NPCs.
 Their dialogue or the game's state may have changed, providing the trigger to progress.
 - **Navigational Planning:** A major navigational error (traveling to Route 39 instead of Route 37) wasted significant time.
 Lesson: Before committing to a long journey, I must consult my map and notes to verify the correct route, especially after clearing a major roadblock like the strange tree.
 Do not rely on memory alone for multi-route travel.